IEntin/ClientServer/README.md

 from the starting client on a blocking fd read open(...) call.
 The client\
 generates UUID, creates a pipe with this name in the appropriate directory,\
 and sends this name to the acceptor.
 The server (acceptor) then  sends back\
-to the client info containing the state of the server necessary for running\
+to the client over newly created pipe info containing the state of the server\
-over newly created pipe.\
+necessary for running.\
-System wide (actually global) unique pipe name plays a role analogous to the\
+System wide (actually globally) unique pipe name plays a role analogous to\
-unique combination of ip address and ephemeral port in the tcp case.\
+the unique combination of ip address and ephemeral port in the tcp case.\
-The client starts running.
+Practical advantage of this approach is in the possibility of independent\
+concurrent starting and running of multiple clients even in the same shell\
+(in the background).
+This works without any additional configuration.

 .........